SBNSoftware/SBNSoftware.github.io/sbndaq_oldwiki/Setting_up_your_account_for_ssh_access_to_private_network_connections.md

 ---
-lang: en
+layout: page
 title: Setting up your account for ssh access to private network connections
 ---

-[]{#Setting-up-your-account-for-ssh-access-to-private-network-connections}

-Setting up your account for ssh access to private network connections[¶](#Setting-up-your-account-for-ssh-access-to-private-network-connections){.wiki-anchor}
+Setting up your account for ssh access to private network connections
 ==============================================================================================================================================================

 First, test if you can login to the subnets: